vamshideep/pmpg/index.md

 The purpose of this application is to predict your car's MPG.

-To predict the MPG, we will need
+To predict the MPG, we will need the following.

 1. The number of cylinders in your car

 2. Transmission type of your car like Automatic or Manual

 --- .class #id